Conversational SimulMT: Efficient Simultaneous Translation with Large Language Models: Introduction

-To mitigate this issue, we propose \emph{conversational prompts} that resemble the multi-turn dialogue nature of LLMs.
+To mitigate this issue, we propose \emph{conversational prompt} that resemble the multi-turn dialogue nature of LLMs.
 Specifically, user inputs are treated as the source tokens to be read, while the LLM's responses are considered the predicted target tokens to be written.
-In our conversational \textsc{SimulMT}, newly arrived source form the current instruction, while previous source tokens and their translation are treated as conversation history (\Cref{fig:prompt-dialog}).
-This conversational prompt format enables the reuse of { Key-Value cache \cite{kv-cache2023}, as all content is appended incrementally without modifying the translation history, hence improving inference efficiency.
-However, conversational \textsc{SimulMT} poses a new challenge for LLMs to accurately identify source sequences, particularly when these sequences are interrupted with target chunks within the conversation history.
+In our conversational \textsc{SimulMT}, newly arrived source form the current instruction, while previous source tokens and their translations are treated as conversation history (\Cref{fig:prompt_kvcache} right).
+This conversational prompt enables the reuse of Key-Value cache \cite{kv-cache2023}, as all content is appended incrementally without modifying the translation history.
+However, conversational \textsc{SimulMT} poses new challenges for LLMs to comprehend the segmented source content and produce a coherent translation via multi-turn conversation.

-Interleaving incomplete source and target segments in the dialogue history is unnatural (see \Cref{fig:prompt-dialog}).
-The code-switching phenomenon is exhibited to some extent in LLMs for some languages~\citep{yong2023prompting}; however, it is the \emph{continuation} rather than the \emph{translation} of the previous content, making it challenging to leverage existing code-switched datasets for training.
-To adapt the LLM to the conversational decoding format, we take the approach of supervised fine-tuning (SFT) in the conversational \textsc{SimulMT}.
-The challenge is the lack of the conversational \textsc{SimulMT} data for SFT.
-We generate the training data by segmenting parallel sentence pairs into smaller chunks based on a transformation of the word alignments.
-The segmented chunks are further augmented to handle different latency requirements in \textsc{SimulMT}.
+To adapt the LLM to the conversational decoding format, we opt to perform supervised fine-tuning (SFT) on the pretrained LLM.
+But the challenge is the lack of the conversational \textsc{SimulMT} data for SFT.
+Interleaving incomplete source and target segments in the dialogue history is unnatural (see \Cref{fig:prompt_kvcache}).
+This code-switching style is exhibited in some languages~\citep{yong2023prompting}; however, it is the \emph{continuation} rather than the \emph{translation} of the previous content, making it challenging to leverage existing code-switched datasets for training.
+Therefore, we propose to curate the training data by segmenting parallel sentence pairs into smaller chunks based on a transformation of the word alignments.
+The segmented chunks are further augmented to handle different latency requirements.

-Experiments on two \textsc{SimulMT} benchmarks demonstrate the effectiveness of our proposed conversational \textsc{SimulMT} in balancing the trade-offs between accuracy, speed and flexibility to different latency requirements.
+Experiments on three \textsc{SimulMT} benchmarks demonstrate the effectiveness of our proposed conversational \textsc{SimulMT} in balancing the trade-offs between accuracy, speed and flexibility to different latency requirements.
 Compared to offline prompting, our method not only maintains strong performance, but also benefits from reduced latency.
-Notably, our method attains similar decoding speed to the offline LLM-based MT.
+Notably, our method attains similar decoding speed to the LLM-based \textsc{OfflineMT}.